• Skip to primary navigation

 • Silk

-The following blades have a housing that allows you to remove the tip and replace it with a different cutting blade.
-You only need to purchase one QuickSwap housing and from there you can just purchase the tips (this saves you money, honey).
+The following blades have a housing that allows you to remove the tip and replace it with a different cutting blade with the push of a button.
+You only need to purchase one QuickSwap housing and from there you can just purchase the tips (saving you money, honey).

-Perforation Blade and QuickSwap Tip (Cricut Maker Only)
+Cricut Perforation Blade And QuickSwap Tip (Cricut Maker Only)

 Have you ever wanted to make tearable raffle tickets and coupons?
 Well, now you can!
-This blade lets you create projects with a tear apart line.
+This blade lets you create projects with a tear-apart line.
+Genius.

 Perforation Cricut blade QuickTip